 - Drink enough water for your activity level.
 If you are feeling thirsty, you are already dehydrated.

-- Clean diet / nutrient-dense juices – what better motivation to up your power greens and fresh fruits than to support your immune system.
+- Clean diet and nutrient-dense juices boost your intake of power greens and fresh fruits.
+These habits support your immune system.
 Stick to what’s in season to get the freshest produce.

 - Rebounding, it’s the trampoline workout that’s all the rage!
 Gentle on joints and fun to do!
 Crazy stunt jumps are optional but not needed to stimulate the lymph system, A gentle health bounce (gentle bounce, feet don’t lift off the trampoline) will do the trick.